-H Firmware Update
+H Firmware update

-This appendix provides guidance about firmware update on SBMR compliant systems.
+This section provides guidance about firmware update on SBMR compliant systems.

-The Server lifecycle management requires the firmware to be managed, which includes reporting the installed firmware inventory.
+X The Server lifecycle management requires the firmware to be managed, which includes reporting the installed firmware inventory.

 There can be several firmware images in a server.
 Each firmware image type is typically kept at rest in a specific non-volatile memory.